-172098 Pte Cecil Albert Buckley was born on June 1st 1894 in Luton Beds, England, an hour away from London.
+172098 Pte Cecil Albert Buckley was born on 1 June 1894, in Luton, Bedfordshire, England, an hour away from London, the son of Frederick Buckley.
 He then moved to a small town in Ontario called Ramore, an hour away from Timmins, Ontario.
-Throughout his young life, he was a carpet weaver, and almost three months after turning 21, on the 28th of August, 1915, Buckley joined the 83rd Battalion CEF, which is perpetuated by The Queens Own Rifles of Canada.
-Lt Col Reginald Pellatt, (Sir Henry Pellatt’s son), was the Commanding Officer of the 83rd Battalion and signed Buckley’s attestation papers.
+Throughout his young life, he was a carpet weaver, and almost three months after turning 21, on 28 August 1915, Buckley joined the 83rd Battalion CEF, which is perpetuated by The Queens Own Rifles of Canada.
+Lieutenant Colonel Reginald Pellatt, (Sir Henry Pellatt’s son) was the Commanding Officer of the 83rd Battalion and signed Buckley’s attestation papers.

-The 83rd disembarked at Liverpool 7 May, 1916 and by July Buckley was transferred to the 4th Canadian Mounted Rifles (4 CMR) in France.
-In October, 1916 4 CMR were heavily involved in the fighting during the Somme.
+The 83rd disembarked at Liverpool on 7 May 1916, and by July, Buckley was transferred to the 4th Canadian Mounted Rifles (4 CMR) in France.
+In October 1916, 4 CMR were heavily involved in the fighting during the Somme.

 From the War Diaries of 4 CMR: